filipefilardi/GACO/README.md

 # GACO

-GACO is a web application made with Laravel a php framework.
+GACO is a web plataform to assist the management of eletronic waste in São Paulo and was made with [Laravel](http://laravel.com/docs).

-## Laravel Documentation

-The oficial laravel documentation can be found in [Laravel website](http://laravel.com/docs).

-## Installation
+## Install

 `$ sudo apt-get install php-common php-mbstring php-xml php-curl`

-## Local Run
+## Run

 `$ php artisan serve`

-or

-`$ php artisan serve --host 0.0.0.0 --port 8000` if you wish ip access on multiple devices.

 ## License